ryanloutos/WashU-Bears-Baseball-Website/README.md

 to get the ball rolling

 To do
-- Go through code and make sure everything is neat and organized where it is at
+- Go through code and make sure everything is neat and organized where it is at (need more docstrings still)
 - Get debugger working for vscode
-- Make the function documentation things
 - Add basic baseball stat division(hits, walks, ...)
 - summary stats by game(player home page)
 - game selected summary stats(able to choose outings to compare/ over time)
 - whole team comparison and global tables
 - tracking individual pitches over a season

-Ideas for improvement
 - Improve little data entry things
 - Figure out way to make data entry fast and easy
-- Make default seasons to choose from
 - Create a filter so you can choose to see cumulative data for team and/or individual pitchers over a certain time, season, etc.
 - Make a neat, clean, easy to read summary page for any outing(s)